Quick Start Guide

 The qTest Explorer Quick Start Guide gives users a quick and easy way to begin running exploratory test sessions.

-After downloading Explorer, you can launch the application via your desktop toolbar.
+After downloading and installing Desktop Explorer, you can launch the application and access to it via your desktop system tray.

 When entering you URL, you must use syntax "https://yourdomain.qtestnet.com" to successfully log into Explorer.